PartnersHealth (the Organisation)

 What should you do if your personal information changes?

-You should tell us so that we can update our records please contact the Operations Manager as soon as any of your details change, this is especially important for changes or address or contact details (such as your mobile phone number), the organisation will from time to time ask you to confirm that the information we currently hold is accurate and up-to-date.
+You should tell us so that we can update our records, please contact the Operations/Practice Manager as soon as any of your details change.
+This is especially important for changes of address or contact details (such as your mobile phone number), the Organisation will from time to time ask you to confirm that the information we currently hold is accurate and up-to-date.

 Objections / Complaints

-Should you have any concerns about how your information is managed by the Organisation, please contact the Operations Manager or the Data Protection Officer as above.
+Should you have any concerns about how your information is managed at the Organisation, please contact the Operations/Practice Manager or the Data Protection Officer as below.
 If you are still unhappy following a review by the Organisation, you have a right to lodge a complaint with a supervisory authority: You have a right to complain to the UK supervisory Authority as below.

 Tel: 01625 545745